Cyber criminals are exploiting vulnerabilities in Java to distribute malware on a larger scale than before, a study has revealed.

 The temperature in the court room battle between SAP and Oracle is being turned up with the claims by Larry Ellison that its rival downloaded software that was worth billions.

 Businesses are failing to make use of information about their own datacentre operations to drive greater energy efficiency and make better decisions, according to an industry expert.

-Anti virus specialist AVG has come up with its own version of a trade-in programme hoping it will result in making the tills ring for its reseller channel.
-The 'Make the Switch' campaign offers customers that upgrade to its 2011 Business Edition with a chance to trade-in their existing product lice
+Anti-virus specialist AVG has come up with its own version of a trade-in programme hoping it will result in making the tills ring for its reseller channel.

-The UK tech industry was a hot bed of mergers and acquisitions in the third quarter with activity up five fold on last year, according to an Ernst & Young report.
-Forty four deals were done during the summer up 76% on the same period in 2009 to continue the momentum that began in Q2, ensuring t
+The UK tech industry was a hot bed of mergers and acquisitions in the third quarter with activity up fivefold on last year, according to an Ernst & Young report.

 An IT project can succeed only if the business and the rest of the IT organisation is ready.
 Cliff Saran reports from the Gartner Symposium in Cannes on how one organisation has approached an IT transformational change.

 Upgrades, product updates and future plans are the top concerns at the JD Edwards UK User Community conference taking place in Twickenham this week.